Cesarean Mothers Circle

 Frequently Asked Questions

-Attending on a consistent basis helps make it a safe space for people who are exploring emotionally sensitive topics.
+However, attending on a consistent basis helps make this a safer, more meaningful space for everyone.

 Of course, life and parenting are busy.
 If you do miss a call, you will have access to a recording within a few days.

-• The subscription makes the circle affordable on a monthly basis without requiring a major financial commitment from you.
-It also encourages participants to attend the entire series, which helps build cohesion and safety.
+The subscription makes the circle affordable on a monthly basis without requiring a major financial commitment up front.

 Having the same people in the circle each month helps build trust and a strong relational field.